Nyandwi/deep-learning-course-kigali/README.md

-# Introduction to Deep Learning
+# Introduction to Deep Learning at Kigali

 Deep learning is a subfield of machine learning that is concerned with the study of artificial neural networks.
 Deep learning has several applications in various fields such as medical diagnosis, self-driving cars, machine translation, fintech, etc..